The myth of the wild German forest | DW | 30.08.2019

 Cultural differences

 The forest is still today regarded as a symbol of German identity, celebrated over the centuries by poets, writers and painters.
-Other European cultures that also have dense forests have a more distanced relationship to the forest.
+Other European cultures that also have dense forests have a more distanced relationship to their woodlands.

 Forests appear in folk songs and myths.
 It's interesting, Küster notes, that Father Christmas allegedly lives at the North Pole in most countries while his German counterpart shows up come Christmas time from "deep in the forests."